pulumi/examples/digitalocean-py-k8s/README.md

 1. Deploy your cluster, application, and optional DNS records by running `pulumi up`.

-   This command shows a preview of the resources that will be created and asks you whether to proceed with the deployment.
+   This command shows a preview of the resources that will be created, and asks you whether to proceed with the deployment.
 Select "yes" to perform the deployment.

     ```bash
     $ pulumi up